hmahmud42/bc_tech_intro/docs/bc_proto_implementation.md

 (venv) >  pip install -r requirements.txt
 (venv) > python setup.py install
 ```
-if you think you want to play around with the code, replace the second comman with
+if you think you want to play around with the code, replace the second command with
 ```
 (venv) > python setup.py develop
 ```